Milwaukee Road 261: 2004–2008

-In September 2007, Canadian Pacific 2816 and 261 reunited for another doubleheader to Winona.
+In September 2007, Canadian Pacific 2816 and No. 261 reunited for another doubleheader to Winona.
 No diesels or water cars were used on the trip.
-The Friends of the 261 had helped the Canadian Pacific Railway plan 2816's return to the United States, as well as providing half of the consist 2816 led.
+The Friends of the 261 had helped the Canadian Pacific Railway plan No. 2816's return to the United States, as well as providing half of the consist No. 2816 led.

-In May 2008, 261 was featured on a photo charter on the Twin Cities and Western Railroad.
+In May 2008, No. 261 was featured on a photo charter on the Twin Cities and Western Railroad.
 Following this, the engine was moved to Chicago for filming in Public Enemies, a movie based on the life of John Dillinger and starring Johnny Depp and Christian Bale.
 Though 261 was built ten years after Dillinger died, the engine did fit the bill for a steam engine that could be filmed at Chicago Union Station.
-The engine's final excursion before the required FRA "15 year inspection" for 261 was a run in September 2008 on Canadian Pacific's ex-Milwaukee Road line from Minneapolis to Winona, with a return on BNSF's ex-Burlington Northern line from La Crosse to Minneapolis.
+The engine's final excursion before the required Federal Railroad Administration (FRA) 15-year inspection for No. 261 was a run in September 2008 on Canadian Pacific's ex-Milwaukee Road line from Minneapolis to Winona, with a return on BNSF's ex-Burlington Northern line from La Crosse to Minneapolis.
 Following the engine being pulled from service, The Friends of the 261 quickly began a rebuild of the engine.